 I remember making a business deal with a friend of mine.
-We went into together knowing that we’d each have to play a part in developing, running, and sustaining the business.
+We went into it together knowing that we’d each have to play a part in developing, running, and sustaining the business.
 The business idea sounded very lucrative, and we were both excited to start going with it.

 So a few more weeks went by and I made the realization that if I continued along this route, I was going to be stressed and very unhappy.
 I also realized that there was nothing I could do about it.
 I made a commitment to my friend, and I was going to stick with it.

-But it got to a point where I was either going to go all in, stressed and worried as ever, or I had to back out.
+But it got to a point where I was either going to go all-in, stressed and worried as ever, or I had to back out.

 The problem with backing out is that I am always a man of my word.
-So really, I couldn’t back out.
+So, really, I couldn’t back out.

 I didn’t have a choice.